 The population of metadata in the transport from the created content to the IHE transaction that shares it must be described in a Content Binding.
 Bindings for Document Sharing transactions such as XDS, XCA, XDR and XDM have been described in the section on Content Bindings in IHE PCC TF-2:4.
-Other IHE transactions (e.g., RFD, MHD) may also be used to exchange content.
+Transactions found in other IHE profiles (e.g., RFD, MHD) may also be used to exchange content.

 Content Creator Expected Actions